 (Bacitracin, Neosporin, Polysporin) can be applied to help prevent infection and keep the wound moist.

 Continued care to the wound is also important.
-Three times a day, wash the area gently with soap and water, apply an antibiotic ointment and
+Three times a day, wash the area gently with soap and water, apply an antibiotic ointment, and

-recover with a bandage.
+re-cover with a bandage.
 Change the bandage immediately if it gets dirty or wet.

+humid weather, and three boards in tow; the excitement of a surf trip to Mexico filled my mind.
 A good friend's birthday celebration and the X Games surfing competition being

 held with predictions of a large south swell were just some of the highlights I

-be my first time venturing down to this particular part of mainland Mexico that
+was looking forward to.
+Puerto Escondido, Mexico was the destination.
+This was my first time venturing down to this particular part of mainland Mexico that

 Despite the tales and warnings I received from other surfers about the place, I

 was ready for an adventure.
 Little could I have predicted that I would receive

 more "adventure" on this surf trip than I had anticipated.